Compare to Similar Products

 What Other Binoculars Should You Consider?

 The Celestron TrailSeeker ED 8x42 offers a good overall experience but just doesn't stand out in an overly competitive field.
-For a top-notch user experience, we recommend the Vortex Viper HD 8x42, which offers performance on par with pairs that cost much more.
+For a top-notch user experience, we recommend the Vortex Viper HD 8x42, which offers performance on par with pairs that cost much more, such as the Swarovski EL 8.5x42.
 We also love the more affordable Vortex Diamondback HD 8x42, which uses the same HD glass as the Viper for a fraction of the cost.

 Ad-free.
 Influence-free.
 Powered by Testing.